by Michelle Lerner — 05/01/2017

 Those are called "seller concessions" and allowed by most mortgage programs.

 Many single parents have former partners who may be involved in the homebuying process in some way or other.
-Part 3 addresses these concerns.Click to see today's rates (Oct 20th, 2017)
+Part 3 addresses these concerns.Verify your new rate (Dec 13th, 2017)

 Part Three: Your Ex-Partner And Mortgage Credit Problems